svilupp/slide-doctor/README.md

 ---
 ## Acknowledgments

-Slide Doctor was developed as part of **Hack UK 2024**, hosted in October 2024 in London, UK.
+Slide Doctor was developed as part of **Mistral AI Hackathon**, hosted in London, October 2024 by Mistral AI, A16Z, and Cerebral Valley ("HackUK").
 We thank all organizers and supporters who made this event possible.

 ---